Is this a Prime Time To acquire Redwood Trust Inc. (RWT) stock - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Dec 20 when COCHRANE COLLIN L. sold 11,706 shares for $6.86 per share.
 The transaction valued at 80,303 led to the insider holds 56,899 shares of the business.

 Stone Andrew P sold 7,000 shares of RWT for $48,020 on Dec 20.
 The Chief Legal Officer now owns 106,821 shares after completing the transaction at $6.86 per share.